-All staff and campers will move to the closest indoor shelter (as follows if possible) and wait for "all clear."
-Listen for the Camp-Wide Emergency Modes over the P.A. (see above).
+Staff and campers will move to the closest indoor shelter (as follows if possible) and wait for "all clear."
+Listen for the Camp-Wide Emergency Modes over the P.A.

-Preferred locations include: The Enchanted Barn, Tucker Inn, The Mike, Milky Way, Drama Room, The Lodge, The Mark.
+Preferred locations include: The Mark, The Tuck and the Outback.
 All people in cabins should remain in cabins.